March Thru the Arch

 Swanson Arch stands at the edge of campus, welcoming students as they enter campus life and sending them out into the professional world upon graduation.
 At the beginning of the fall semester and at just prior to graduation, students join in tradition, ceremoniously walk through the arch.

-March thru the Arch - Welcome Freshman, will take place at Noon on Sunday, August 25th at Swanson Arch.
+March thru the Arch - New Student Welcome, will take place at 5 pm on Sunday, August 24th, 2014 at Reed Gym and Swanson Arch.

 In 2000, former ISU Alumni Director Valorie Watkins created "March Thru the Arch" to welcome incoming students every fall into the ISU family.
 Additionally, as part of Commencement every year "March Thru the Arch- Sr. Salute" was created to symbolize completion of student's ISU education and re-entry of the graduates into the world, leaving ISU.